 1. Bring in the right leads

-Industry leaders believe focusing on your product above all else is the most effective way to mitigate churn.
-But since customer retention actually starts at the back of user acquisition, there’s value in analyzing the front of the funnel.
+Since customer retention actually starts at the back of user acquisition, there’s value in analyzing the front of the funnel.
 If your teams are bringing in leads that aren’t the best fit for your product, churn can quickly spin out of control.

-Say you have 5 bad fit customers that churn at $50k annual recurring revenue a pop—that’s $250k a year that your business is no longer earning!
+Say you have 5 bad fit customers that churn at $50k annual recurring revenue a pop.
+That’s $250k a year that your business is no longer earning!
 Over 5 years, that becomes $1.25 million lost—or on the flip side, $1.25 million in churn you can negate by onboarding 5 great-fit customers instead.

-As you think about customer retention strategies, start at the beginning of your user’s journey.
 Are you promising features through product marketing that you can’t deliver?
 Are you bringing in users whose needs don’t match your value proposition?
 If so, these new users are at risk of churning.

 Pursuing customer acquisition doesn’t mean much if your churn rate is high.
 That’s why you should look at things like KPIs, customer retention metrics, and customer lifetime value—aka, the value your product provides to customers over their lifetime.